UBCMA Membership Portal

 Stripe is our provider for all secure payment methods, which allowed us to offer apple pay, autofill for payment and billing, customer tracking, refunding, and discount codes.
 AWS Simple Email Service (SES) was configured for event ticket issuance and account verification with minimal downtime and latency.
 For Object Storage, we opted for UploadThing as an alternative to AWS S3, as they offered a generous 2GB free tier with a simple library compatible with express.

-I leveraged Linear to manage sprints, coordinate tasks across teams, and track implementation progress in real time.
+Our Linear was created to manage sprints, coordinate tasks across teams, and track implementation progress in real time.
 Linear gave us the visibility and structure to move from idea to implementation with speed and confidence.
 It became a powerful way to drive cross-functional collaboration, scope clarity, and shippable outcomes.

 Linear project workspace & Slack automations